open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 Errors MAY be raised if either the `Format` is not recognized or no value could be extracted, depending on the specific OpenTracing Language API (e.g. Go and Python do, but Java may not).

+## Close

+Mark the `Tracer` Shim as closed, effectively preventing creation of new `Span` instances.
+Subsequent calls to [Start a new Span](#start-a-new-span) MUST return a no-op instance.

+Closing an already closed instance MUST NOT raise an error.

+Observe that not all OpenTracing languages implement this operation.

+Note: the underlying OpenTelemetry `Tracer` is not actually closed, as the OpenTelemetry API currently does not expose such functionality.

 ## Span Shim and SpanContext Shim relationship